shinokada/gitstart/README.md

 # gitstart

+> Gitstart creates, adds, and pushes with one line.

 This script automates creating a git repo.
 The script will:

-- Read your GitHub username from ~/.config/gh/hosts.yml.
-- Uses the directory name as a GitHub repo name.
+- Create a new repo at GitHub.com
 - Create a README.md file with the repo name.
 - Add README.md and commit with a message.
-- Create a new repo at GitHub.com
 - Add the remote and push the file.

+The script reads your GitHub username from ~/.config/gh/hosts.yml and uses the directory name as a GitHub repo name.

 ## Requirement